Review on Household Uses for Aluminum Foil - Does it Work?

 6. Rub Off the Rust Spot

 Use a crumpled aluminum foil to rub off any rust spot from any metal surface.
-You may want to use a recycled foil for this work.
+You may want to use recycled foil for this work.

 I tried it on my metal gate that has rust spots at several places.
 From the before and after photos, using aluminum foil is an excellent tool for this job.
 It works.
 The rust came off easily.